One of the evergreens of classical mechanics demonstrations is the behavior that can be elicited from a gyroscope.

 Rearranging, and moving factors that are not a function of θ outside the integration:

 When the spinning rate of the gyroscope wheel is far larger than the precession rate the overall angular momentum L of the gyroscope wheel is practically identical to the angular momentum of the spinning motion Lr, which is given by ωrMR².
-Therefore expresson 4 is to a good approximation:
+Therefore to a good approximation (4) can be simplified to:

-Expression 5 gives the tendency to pitch that arises from the gyroscopic precession.
+(5) gives the tendency to pitch that arises from the combination of rolling and swiveling gyroscopic precession.
 It is proportional to the swiveling rate ωs and the angular momentum Lr of the rolling gyroscope wheel.

 Expression (5) matches the expression given in textbooks, where it's usually derived in the following form: